Apaczer/fceu/out_gp2x/readme.txt

 It's size should be 8192 bytes and it must be named "disksys.rom". gpfce will not load FDS games without this file.

-You will also probably need configure keys for swapping the virtual FDS disks, they are configurable in Controls menu.
+You will also probably need to configure keys for swapping the virtual FDS disks, they are configurable in Controls menu.

 Two types of FDS disk images are supported: disk images with the FWNES-style header,